 Margaret is privileged to have served as State Director of the Sierra Club North Star Chapter since 2008.
 She has over 10 years of experience as a grassroots community organizer, a degree in Sociology and Political Science from the University of Missouri and has studied nonprofit management and administration.
 Her passion is involving citizens to advance science-based environmental policies, and is inspired each day by the knowledge, leadership and vision of Sierra Club’s volunteer leaders.
 At home she enjoys time with family, music, and hiking.

-Rylee Main, Vice President
+Rylee Main, President

-Minnesota Conservation Federation
+Volunteer, Minnesota Conservation Federation

 Rylee Main serves as the Executive Director of the Lake Pepin Legacy Alliance.
 Her primary goals for the organization include achieving a habitat and water quality restoration project in Lake Pepin that is supportive of both science-based objectives and community values, and enhancing the capacity of local communities upstream from Lake Pepin to reduce sediment and nutrient loads.
 Rylee graduated from the University of Minnesota’s Humphrey School of Public Affairs with a Master’s degree in Public Policy, focused on Science, Technology and Environmental Policy, and has completed environmental policy and community engagement projects with the Lower Minnesota River Watershed District, the Freshwater Society, and the Environmental Law and Policy Center.
 For Minnesota Conservation Federation, Rylee serves as treasurer and primary representative to the Minnesota Environmental Fund.